What’s Included in a Full-Service Oil Change?

 Another is that they have less drag, improving your vehicle’s overall fuel economy.
 The mechanic then checks your tires’ pressure and adds some air to bring them back up to your manufacturer’s recommended PSI.

-Step 11: Check for Other Faults
+Step 11: Checking for Other Faults

 The last step is a quick courtesy check for any hidden faults or repairs-in-waiting, so they don’t take you by surprise further down the line.
 Some repair shops may also perform a tire rotation or vehicle inspection to ensure your vehicle is in top shape before driving off.

-If you’re having your full-service oil change carried out under your EnduranceAdvantage warranty and the mechanic finds something else that needs fixing, they can get the additional work signed off with a quick phone call.
+If your full-service oil change is carried out under your Advantage protection plan and the mechanic finds something else that needs fixing, they can get the additional work signed off with a quick phone call.
 Once we’re done, you can drive away with total peace of mind.